JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

   <a href="https://www.youtube.com/watch?v=az9ghvGczys"><img src="https://img.youtube.com/vi/az9ghvGczys/0.jpg" alt="IMAGE ALT TEXT"></a>
 </div>

-The first thing you need to do to use the reverse engineering feature is to create a DB connection.
-The correct way to do it and possible issues are described in the separate documentation.
+The first thing you need to do to use the reverse engineering features is to create a DB connection.
+The correct way to do it and possible issues are described in the separate [documentation](../database-connections/database-connections.md).
 Check it out to learn more.

 In the IntelliJ IDEA Community Edition, you can generate entities from DB via JPA Structure: